 With increasing age, the body’s ability to repair the cartilage also deteriorates.
-While OA typically accompanies aging, osteoarthritic cartilage has been found out to be chemically different from normal cartilage of the same age.
+While OA typically accompanies ageing, osteoarthritic cartilage has been found out to be chemically different from normal cartilage of the same age.
 As chondrocytes age, they also lose their ability to produce more cartilage and make repairs.
-This process is believed to play a crucial role in the development as well as progression of the condition.
+This process is believed to play a crucial role in the development as well as the progression of the condition.

 Joint damage from recurrent stress or injuries is considered one of the typical starting points in the OA disease process.
 Osteoarthritis can sometimes develop years after a single traumatic injury to or near the joint.
 Patients with hip injuries are three times more likely to develop OA in the injured hip while those with knee injuries are up to five times more likely to develop the condition in the injured knee.
 Proper treatment of injuries (i.e. surgical repair of ligament tears) together with a strong rehabilitation approach may help prevent the condition from developing.
-Eccentric overload like bowed leg or “knock-knees” may also lead to accelerated wear-and-tear on the side of the bend.
+Eccentric overload like bowed legs or “knock-knees” may also lead to accelerated wear-and-tear on the side of the bend.

 OA tends to run in families.
 Genetic factors are believed to be involved in at least half of OA cases in the hips and hands.
 To date, genes that are known to contribute to the inherited risk are still under investigation.

-The overreaction of the immune system to an injury or infection is called inflammatory response.
+The overreaction of the immune system to an injury or infection is called an inflammatory response.
 This response can also cause specific immune factors (cytokines) to gather in the area injured and cause damage and inflammation to the cells and body tissues.
 Inflammation is believed to play a minor role in the early stages of the disease but it is considered more of a result as opposed to a cause.
 However, inflammation has been known to contribute to the condition’s progression.

 Treatment for OA